iPlug2/.github/profile/README.md

 If you want to start a new iPlug2 project, the recommended way is with [iPlug2OOS](https://github.com/iPlug2/iPlug2OOS), which is a template repository set up with github actions ready to build your project automatically in the cloud.

-iPlug2 API Documentation is published [here](https://iplug2.github.io/docs) and be sure to check out the [iPlug2 Wiki](https://github.com/iPlug2/iPlug2/wiki)
+iPlug2 API documentation is published [here](https://iplug2.github.io/docs) and be sure to check out the [iPlug2 Wiki](https://github.com/iPlug2/iPlug2/wiki)

 Please consider contributing your time to help fix [issues or add features](https://github.com/iPlug2/iPlug2/issues) and/or [supporting the project via github sponsors](https://github.com/sponsors/iplug2).